When was the Exodus?

 Part of King Solomon's vast wealth came from heavily taxing the people.
 After his death the Israelites are willing to recognize Solomon's son Rehoboam as their king but only IF he lowers their taxes!

 Rehoboam is willing to consider their proposal and seeks advice as to what to do next.
 Elders who also counseled his father advise him to humbly speak to the people and be kind and fair with them.
 The young men who grew up with Rehoboam, however, tell him to be even harsher and HARDER on the people (e.g. raise their taxes even more) than his dad (1Kings 12:1-11)!
 Rehoboam accepts the counsel of his young friends and harshly tells the people that he rejects their offer and will make their burden heavier than it was in the past.

 Jeroboam and the people, upon hearing the king's answer, rebel against him and form a new kingdom.
 The new nation, known as the Northern Kingdom, is composed of ten tribes.
 They make Jeroboam their king with Samaria eventually becoming their capital.
 Three of the tribes, Judah, Benjamin and the priestly tribe of Levi, stay loyal to Rehoboam and form what is known as the Kingdom of Judah.
 They keep Jerusalem as their capital.

-The Northern Kingdom lasts from 930 to 723 B.C. when its capital is conquered by the Assyrian empire and its people are carried away as prisoners.
-The Kingdom of Judah lasts from 930 to 586 B.C. until it also has its capital conquered by a foreign power (King Nebuchadnezzar of Babylon) and most of its citizens taken as prisoners out of the land.
+The Kingdom of Israel, or Northern Kingdom, lasts from 930 to 723 B.C. when its capital is conquered by the Assyrian empire.
+The Kingdom of Judah lasts from 930 to 586 B.C. until it also has its capital conquered by a foreign power (King Nebuchadnezzar of Babylon).